LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/config_serializations.md

 We encourage JSON(-LD) to be used for readability, as the JSON-LD context allows for shortcuts to be defined.

-The RDF serializations that are currently supported are JSON-LD, Turtle, TriG, N-Triples and N-Quads.
+The RDF serializations that are currently supported are all those supported by [`rdf-parse`](https://github.com/rubensworks/rdf-parse.js).

 More information on configurations can be found [here](../../configuration/general/).